Neutering Your Male Dog – Pros and Cons

 So....should you neuter your male dog?

-Unfortunately, the answer isn't clear-cut.
 Let me ask you some questions:

 1. Does your dog have any of these behavior problems?

-- Is he aggressive toward other dogs?
+- Is he aggressive toward people or other dogs?

 - Does he pay more attention to other dogs than to you?

 2. Does your dog interact with a lot of other dogs?
 If so, neutering would be wise.
-He will be less inclined to pick fights with other males, less inclined to be picked on by other males, and less inclined to pester females in "rude" ways.
+He will be less inclined to pick fights with other males, less inclined to be picked on by other males, and less inclined to pester females in embarrassing ways.

 3. Is your dog a German Shepherd, Irish Setter, or Leonberger?
 These breeds are prone to perianal fistula, and neutering can reduce the risk of that.

 If none of the above applies to you and your dog, you might decide not to neuter.

 If you do decide to neuter....

-Remember, your dog needs his reproductive hormones for some time so that his bones, joints, and tendons can develop normally.
+Remember, your dog needs his reproductive hormones for some time so his bones, joints, and tendons can develop normally.

 There's a right time and a wrong time to have the surgery done.